Developing a sustainable approach to research capacity building for the Queensland Branch, Australasian Faculty Rehabilitation Medicine (AFRM)

 • Stories from the clinical research front line” (trainees/others' experiences of getting started in research)

-The second half will consist of:
+The second half consists of:

 • 1:1 or small group mentoring to enable participants to discuss their individual research topics / projects with experienced clinical or academic researchers